-CONFIDENTIAL MATERIAL MATERIAL NON-PUBLIC MATERIAL NON-PUBLIC

-Confidential information is information which is used by a business, generally is not known by others, and gives the business an advantage over those that do not know it.
+CONFIDENTIAL MATERIAL NON-PUBLIC MATERIAL NON-PUBLIC Confidential information is information which is used by a business, generally is not known by others, and gives the business an advantage over those that do not know it.
 Confidential information is distributed on a need-to-know basis.
 This information will be limited to employees who have a valid business need.
 Accidental or intentional disclosure or modification of this information could adversely impact the company, its shareholders, its business partners or its customers.

-Examples include:

-- Attorney-client work product.

-- Business, financial, marketing and product plans and analysis.

-- Pricing strategies and product usage.

-Information about the company is considered material if there is a substantial likelihood that a reasonable investor would consider the information important in making an investment decision or view the information as significantly altering the total mix of information in the marketplace about the company.
+Examples include: Attorney-client work product.
+Business, financial, marketing and product plans and analysis.
+Pricing strategies and product usage.
+Information about the company is considered material if there is a substantial likelihood that a reasonable investor would consider the information important in making an investment decision or view the information as significantly altering the total mix of infor- mation in the marketplace about the company.
 Either positive or negative information may be material.

-Example includes:

-Significant changes in product offerings or price changes.
+Example includes: • Significant changes in product offerings or price changes.
 Information about the company is considered non-public if it has not been distributed in a manner that makes it available to investors generally.

-Examples include:

-- Information to be included in press releases. - Annual reports to shareholders. - Filings with the Securities and Exchange Commission ("SEC"), such as Forms 10-K, 10-Q and 8-K.

-Material non-public information is information not available to the public that a reasonable investor would consider important when deciding to buy or sell a security, such as Union Pacific stock.

-Examples include:

-- Information about earnings, revenue or capital expenditures. - Service metrics or volume data other than those made publicly available through the Association of American Railroads (AAR) or the Surface Transportation Board (STB).
+Examples include: Information to be included in press releases.
+Annual reports to shareholders.
+Filings with the Securities and Exchange Commission ("SEC"), such as Forms 10-K, 10-Q and 8-K. Material non-public information is information not available to the public that a reasonable investor would consider important when deciding to buy or sell a security, such as Union Pacific stock.
+Examples include: Information about earnings, revenue or capital expenditures.
+Service metrics or volume data other than those made publicly available through the Association of American Railroads (AAR) or the Surface Transportation Board (STB).

-- Business Travel and Expense Policy
+Business Travel and Expense Policy

+I have been having some difficulty paying my bills lately

+expenses?
+I plan to deduct them from my report as soon

+No, it is not appropriate to use the company's cards for payment due to unforeseen financial difficulties.
+Is it ok if I use my company-issued card to pay for some personal as I have enough money in the bank.

+of personal expenses.

 - Purchasing Card Policy

 - Methods of Purchase Matrix

 - Regulation FD (Fair Disclosure) Policy